mksaraf/kubernetes-lab-tutorial/content/core.md

 This works because we forced kubernetes to schedule the nginx pod always on the same host node.

-## Daemon Sets
+## Daemons
-A Daemon Set is a special controller type.
-It ensures that all nodes in the cluster run a pod.
+A Daemon Set is a controller type ensuring each node in the cluster runs a pod.
 As new node is added to the cluster, a new pod is added to the node.
 As the node is removed from the cluster, the pod running on it is removed and not scheduled on another node.
 Deleting a Daemon Set will clean up all the pods it created.

 The configuration file ``nginx-daemon-set.yaml`` defines a daemon set for the nginx application
 ```yaml